-Injisuthi Camp is a rest camp in the middle of the Drakensberg Mountains, surrounded by fantastic scenery.
-There are huts, and a large campsite, and plenty of walks to do.
+Injisuthi Camp is a great rest camp in the middle of the Drakensberg Mountains, surrounded by fantastic scenery.
+There are huts and a large campsite, and plenty of walks to do.
 Fishing is popular, and there’s a great pool in the river for cooling off.

 - Summers are cool, winters very cold.
 In summer there are regular afternoon thunderstorms.
 Lightning can be dangerous, so setting off early, and getting back before the afternoon storms is a good idea.

 - There’s no phone signal in the park.

 - Injisuthi Camp only has a basic shop.
 Estcourt is the nearest large town, and the last place to get non-essentials.

 - Gate times: 5am-7pm summer (Oct-Mar), 6am-6pm winter (Apr-Sep).

 - If you arrive after reception is closed, check the board outside for your accommodation details.